grf5/f5_bigip_aws_gwlb/multi-nic/README.md

 *Security groups will automatically allow connections from the host where the Terraform plan was executed.*

 ## Usage
-# Copy admin.auto.tfvars.example to admin.auto.tfvars and populate all variables with valid values.
+1. Copy admin.auto.tfvars.example to admin.auto.tfvars and populate all variables with valid values.
-# Execute the "./setup.sh" shell script to deploy.
+2. Execute the "./setup.sh" shell script to deploy.

+## Debugging

 ## Errors
 There is a known issue in the AWS provider where EIPs cannot be configured because the ENI is not ready yet. **To continue, simply run the ./setup.sh script again and the installation will continue.** If this is an issue for you, please "thumbs up" the issue I created: https://github.com/hashicorp/terraform-provider-aws/issues/19699